igsr/1000Genomes_data_indexes/data_collections/illumina_platinum_pedigree/README_illumina_platinum_pedigree.md

 Information about the Platinum pedigree data is available from Illumina at this location:
 [http://www.illumina.com/platinumgenomes/](http://www.illumina.com/platinumgenomes/)

-Illumina states that:
+Illumina states:
 >"If you have any questions, contact us at: platinumgenomes@illumina.com.
-Please note that while Platinum Genomes are >freely available, Illumina does not offer technical support for these resources.
-Please cite this website and >Illumina, Inc. in publications and other public usage of Platinum Genomes."
+Please note that while Platinum Genomes are freely available, Illumina does not offer technical support for these resources.
+Please cite this website and Illumina, Inc. in publications and other public usage of Platinum Genomes."

 The pedigree sequnce data is for the 17 member CEPH pedigree 1463 and includes a technical replicate of NA12882.
 The technical replicate is labelled as NA12882_2.